Coronavirus digest: Argentina announces 'circuit-breaker' curbs | DW | 21.05.2021

 Meanwhile in France, the Eiffel Tower is set to emerge from its longest closure since World War II.
 The Paris landmark will reopen on July 16 after being closed for several months due to the pandemic.

-The number of visitors per day will be capped to 10,000 while only 50% of the usual number will be allowed in the elevators.
+The number of visitors per day will be capped at 10,000 while only 50% of the usual number will be allowed in the elevators.

-Earlier in the day Prime Minister Jean Castex announced that France will offer coronavirus jabs to all adults starting May 31.

-From Monday, all people who are in key professions including teachers, police officers and bus drivers, will be able to get inoculated at special vaccine centres at times reserved for them.

 Germany reported 8,769 new COVID-19 infections and 225 more deaths, according to data from the Robert Koch Institute (RKI) for infectious diseases released on Friday.